-Cut air miles and eat our own growers’ winter produce
+Cut air miles and eat our own growers’ produce

-While I’m not missing courgettes and lettuce in February, it appears shortages of imported vegetables from Spain and Italy due to bad weather are causing consternation among the chattering classes.
+While I don’t miss courgettes and lettuce in February, it appears shortages of imported vegetables from Spain and Italy due to bad weather are causing consternation among the chattering classes.

 I’m all for DT Brown’s advice to rely more on seasonal produce and stored home-grown vegetables – give me neeps and tatties or pan haggerty (Northumbrian casserole with meat or cheese, potatoes, and root veg – many variations) over a salad any winter day.